mwydmuch/xCOLUMNs/experiments/README.md

 - `predictions/` - the scripts expect to find probability estimes from different models (e.g. LightXML) in this directory,
 - `results/` - the scripts save the results of different inference methods in this directory using json format,
 - `notebooks/` - contains jupyter notebooks used for additional analysis and visualization of the results,
-- `run_neurips_bc_experiment.py` - script for running the experiments using Block Coordinate Ascent (BCA) inference method from the NeurIPS 2023 paper,
+- `run_neurips_2023_bca_experiment.py` - script for running the experiments using Block Coordinate Ascent (BCA) inference method from the NeurIPS 2023 paper,
-- `run_all_neurips_bc_experiments.sh` - script for running all the experiments from the NeurIPS 2023 paper,
+- `run_all_neurips_2023_bca_experiments.sh` - script for running all the experiments from the NeurIPS 2023 paper,
+- `run_iclr_2024_bca_experiment.py` - script for running the experiments using Frank Wolfe algorithm (FW) inference method from the ICLR 2024 paper,
+- `run_all_iclr_2024_bca_experiments.sh` - script for running all the experiments from the ICLR 2024 paper,
 - `summarize_results.py` - script that creates tables data from the results of the experiments.